 My son is close to four years old and I am still not at peace with this; I don’t think I ever will be.

-I am still close to tears when I think about it, and writing this makes my heart beat faster and makes me feel sad.
-I try and share my story with new moms who are thinking about circumcision with the hopes they will realize that they may really regret it too.
+I’m still close to tears when I think about it.
+Writing this makes my heart beat faster and makes me feel sad.
+I try and share my story with new moms who are thinking about circumcision pros and cons with the hopes they will realize that they may really regret it too.

-If you are the parent of a boy, what did you decide about circumcision?
+If you’re the parent of a boy, what did you decide about circumcision?
+What, in your mind, are the pros and cons of circumcision?
 In retrospect, do you think the decision you made was the right one?